Skip To Main Content

 Absence Documentation

-Written documentation is required from a parent/guardian upon the date of the student’s return from an absence.
+Written documentation is required from a parent/guardian whenever a student is absent from school.
 It can be sent in one of two ways:

 1. by email to AITEattendance@stamfordps.org from the parent or